tbraun96/ez_pqcrypto/README.md

 you are using TCP, use ordered.
 If, however, you are using an unordered (yet reliable) protocol, then use ``unordered``.
 When using ``unordered``, a fixed-capacity circular ring buffer is used to keep track of a neighborhood of packets to ensure packets are not necessarily expected in serial order.

-This crate uses pqcrypto/pqclean for the underlying cryptographic primitives
+This crate uses pqcrypto/pqclean for the underlying cryptographic primitives.
+Currently, only FIRESABER is selected from pqcrypto.

 Example of post-quantum key exchange: